ShreyTanna29/FlareLink-assignment/README.md

 ## Extra features from my side
 - Editing a task: after creation of a task, a user can edit/update it.
 - dark mode and light mode themes.
+- deployed the app to vercel for ease in reviewing.

 ## Tech Stack
 - React 18